FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/dynamic_partner_in_server_mode.md

 > **Note**
 >
-> For security reasons, the
+> Note: For security reasons, the
 > DYNAM = mechanism is rarely used
 > without also executing additional checks in a directory EXIT task.